 Green Bean Casserole Soup (Also uses up some leftover mashed potatoes, too!)

-Leftover Cranberry Sauce: Use as sauce or relish the same as dried cranberries.
+Leftover Cranberry Sauce: Use same as sauce or relish the same as dried cranberries.
+Use like you would your favorite jelly.
 Use as a filling in crepes or stir into chicken salad, too.
+Also makes a sweet fruity glaze for biscuits-just heat until melted, whisk in orange juice and powdered sugar until desired thickness and sweetness.
+(Also good over ice cream!)

 Ideas for leftover turkey: A turkey sandwich– I like mine open-faced, toasted in the oven with cranberry sauce, spinach and brie cheese.